Kylie Jenner Is Getting Her Own Reality TV Show [Report]

-Kylie Jenner is reportedly the latest member of the Kardashian/Jenner family to have landed her own Keeping Up With The Kardashians spin off series.
+Kylie Jenner is reportedly the latest member of the Kardashian/Jenner family to have landed her own Keeping Up with the Kardashians spinoff series.
 The youngest member of the famous family will reportedly share even more of her busy life in a new reality TV show.

 According to In Touch Weekly Magazine, Kylie Jenner’s face will be on TV even more the usual in the very near future.
 Jenner, 19, is already a successful cosmetics mogul, so why not add another reality series into the mix?

-The series will reportedly be call The Life of Kylie, and will air on E!, the same network that airs all of the Kardashian television shows, including the family’s joint venture, Keeping Up With The Kardashians.
-Of course, fans are dying to find out of the new show will detail Kylie’s relationship with rapper Tyga, whom she is said to currently be on the outs with yet again.
+The series will reportedly be called The Life of Kylie, and will air on E!, the same network that airs all of the Kardashian television shows, including the family’s joint venture, Keeping Up with the Kardashians.
+Of course, fans are dying to find out if the new show will detail Kylie’s relationship with rapper Tyga, whom she is said to currently be on the outs with yet again.

 It was recently reported that Tyga moved out of Kylie Jenner’s house and didn’t want to be on the family’s reality television show any longer as he’s felt belittled on the series.
-Jenner’s show comes at a time when Keeping Up With The Kardashians ratings are on the decline.
+Jenner’s show comes at a time when Keeping Up with the Kardashians ratings are on the decline.
 Kris Jenner allegedly hopes that Kylie’s new show will be successful for the family.
 Meanwhile, Kylie reportedly also has high hopes for the series, as she allegedly wants it to skyrocket her career and to make her even more famous than her older sister, Kim Kardashian.

 “Ratings for KUWTK have dropped, so Kris [Jenner] is hoping Kylie’s show will make her millions.”
 However, “Kylie doesn’t want her family to steal her thunder.
 She’s determined to be even bigger than her sister Kim [Kardashian].”